How To Demineralize Tap Water

 The main benefit of demineralizing tap water is that it eliminates impurities that can have adverse effects on human health.
 By removing minerals such as calcium, magnesium, iron, and other metals from the water, it can reduce the risk of contamination from heavy metals.
 Additionally, removing these minerals makes the water taste better and eliminates unpleasant odors or tastes associated with certain minerals in the water.

-See also How To Distill Homemade Wine
+See also Can You Distill Wine Into Liquor

 Another advantage of demineralizing tap water is that it can help extend the life of appliances such as washing machines, dishwashers, and coffee makers by reducing scale buildup from hard mineral deposits.
 This can help reduce costly repair bills and save money on expensive appliance replacements in the long run.